How does it affect kids | Causes | How to change

 A parent’s interpretation of children’s behavior can influence the level of emotional arousal they experience in reaction.

-Understanding age-appropriate behavior and having a capacity to consider alternative explanations for the child’s behavior helps parents remain curious and open minded instead of hostile or angry.
+Understanding age-appropriate behavior and having the capacity to consider alternative explanations for the child’s behavior helps parents remain curious and open-minded instead of hostile or angry.

 Positive Parenting Techniques

 The use of positive parenting techniques helps parents manage their children’s behavior more effectively and peacefully.